Q - What kind of experience do I need to travel?

 Q – Can I travel with my family or pet?

 A – Yes.
 Just be sure to explain to your recruiter upfront, so they can understand what your needs are.
 The only issue that is typically presented would be if you have what is considered a dangerous, or large breed of animal.
+We encourage you to bring your pet on assignments however, if you are interested in an assignment on Guam, pets are not recommended due to the extensive clearance process the pet must endure.

 Q – What can I expect in terms of pay?

 A – Pay can vary greatly from facility to facility, and region of the country.
 However, when going from a staff position, to travel, in many cases you can expect to double your current income.
+Generally, pay is lower in areas that are highly desirable (such as Hawaii or California).
+Conversely, pay is higher in less-traveled areas such as Hazard, Ky. (for example).

 Q – How does the tax-free money work?